Mr.

-Mister, usually written in its contracted form Mr. (American English) or Mr (British English), is a commonly used English honorific for men without a higher honorific, or professional title, or any of various designations of office.
+Mister, usually written in its contracted form Mr. (American and Canadian English) or Mr (British English, Australian English and New Zealand English), is a commonly used English honorific for men without a higher honorific, professional title, or any of various designations of office.
 The title Mr derived from earlier forms of master, as the equivalent female titles Mrs, Miss, and Ms all derived from earlier forms of mistress.
 Master is sometimes still used as an honorific for boys and young men.

 The plural form is Messrs(.), (Note: Pronounced /ˈmɛsərz/ in English, and /fr/ in French.
 The French, however, do not abbreviate messieurs as Messrs but as MM.
 In India, one often finds messieurs abbreviated as M/S or M/s, especially as a prefix to the name of a firm.) derived from the French title messieurs in the 18th century.
 Messieurs is the plural of monsieur (originally mon sieur, "my lord"), formed by declining both of its constituent parts separately.